 Students earning a PhD in mathematical sciences can choose to study in several different areas.
 The department’s excellent ratio of graduate students to faculty permits close personal guidance for each student.
 Students are able to tailor their programs of study to match their interests in specific areas of mathematics and statistics as well as interdisciplinary research.

-- Statistics: This specialization offers broad training in theoretical and applied statistics for students seeking careers in academe, industry, or government.
-This is the only PhD program in the region allowing students to specialize in theoretical or applied statistics.
+- Statistics: This specialization offers broad training in theoretical and applied statistics for students seeking careers in data sciences, academia, industry, or government.
+The dissertation represents a significant contribution to statistical research.

-Students may enter the PhD program directly from a bachelor's degree.
-While applicants are not required to have undergraduate degrees in mathematics or statistics, they must have strong backgrounds in these areas.
-The graduate committee will evaluate each transcript to determine if the applicant's undergraduate work in mathematics and statistics is sufficient.
+Students may enter the PhD program after completing an MS or directly from a bachelor’s in the case of well-qualified candidates.
+Applicants are not required to have undergraduate degrees in mathematics or statistics, but must have strong backgrounds in these areas as evidenced by their transcripts.

 International students have additional admissions requirements.

 Most students are admitted in Fall semester.
 The target date for Fall semester applications is January 15; admission notice and offers of support are generally mailed in March.
 Students are asked to accept/decline offers of support on or about April 15.

 Doctoral comprehensive examinations in the Department of Mathematics and Statistics are set by a student's supervisory committee and are intended to test the student's depth of knowledge in areas related to their research specialization and career goals.
 The exams themselves may be comprised of individual exams set and graded by subsets of the supervisory committee, a single exam written and graded by the committee, oral examinations by the committee or a subset, or mixtures of these as the committee sees fit.
 Comprehensive exams must be taken in or before the third year of matriculation in the doctoral program.